Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 #### RequestServerStatus

 Specification of a **[MessageContainer](#messagecontainer)** with the type **[MessageTypeEnum](#messagetypeenum)::RequestServerStatus**. </br>
 This message is sent from the Moderator-Client to the server if there is currently no connection to a server.
-This message is sent to the server at regular intervals until the server returns a response in form of a [ServerStauts](#serverstatus).
+This message is sent to the server at regular intervals until the server returns a response in form of a [ServerStatus](#serverstatus).
 If [ServerStatus](#serverstatus) is received by the Moderator-Client at any given time, the moderator is notified that a connection to the server is possible, and at the same time, RequestServerStatus messages are stopped being sent to the server.

 ``` csharp
 class RequestServerStatus : MessageContainer